 RMG Virtual School is a FREE synchronous learning opportunity for Kindergarten to Grade 8 students!
-One of our Educators will visit your classroom virtually and provide a directed and social interactives using artworks from the RMG’s permanent collection.
+One of our Educators will visit your classroom virtually and provide directed and social interactives using artworks from the RMG’s permanent collection.
 Each virtual engagement is designed to build students’ visual literacy skills, nurture problem solving and communication skills, and encourage imaginative and creative thinking.

 The Robert McLaughlin Gallery has an extensive collection of modern and contemporary artworks, in particular, abstractions by the Painters Eleven.